neulab/newlang-tech/speech-synthesis/README.md

 ## 5. Improving Your System

 Once the system is created, there are several ways to improve it.
-1. Look at the lines in `mcd-rf3.out` file that had failed (new_1049) or had magic numbers used (new_0849) as shown below and listen to the corresponding wav file.
+1. Look at the lines in `mcd-rf3.out` where magic numbers were used (new_0849) or that had failed (new_1049) as shown below and listen to the corresponding wav files.
 ```angular2html
 Warning: det <= 0.
 Using Prasanna's magic numbers in 3 of 1321 frames
 CG test_resynth new_0849